seyfi1998/phoeniX_EhsanSeyfi/README.md

 Upon execution, the program will calculate the integer square root of 64, which is 8.
 The result will be stored in register t0.
 ## How to run:
-1.Fork and clone the repository to your own GitHub 2.install RISC-V venus simulator on visual studio code 3.Run and debug code using Venus Simulator
+1.Fork and clone the repository to your own GitHub

+2.install RISC-V venus simulator on visual studio code

+3.Run and debug code using Venus Simulator

-final outputs can be assembled using the AssembleX software
+final outputs can be assembled using the AssembleX software.